YUYINGWU-AURORA/YUYINGWU-AURORA.github.io/_pages/publications.md

-### Tax Policy for the Few, Expectations for All: Income-Based Divergences in Macroeconomic Projections
+### Tax Policy and Public Macroeconomic Expectations: Experimental Evidence from the UK

 Corresponding author, with Prof.Kaushik Mitra and Prof.Pei Kuang